kaidokert/connected-lights-cloud/docs/4_connectivity.md

 #### Updating configuration

 You need to tell **EasyConnect** which connectivity method to use.
 Open `mbed_app.json`, and locate the `network-interface` field.
 Change the `value` to the connectivity method used:

+If you are using Wi-Fi, you also need to set your Wi-Fi SSID and your password.

 ```json
 /* mbed_app.json */